Day 1: Australia –– Cairo

 Wake in the morning to find the cruise moored at Edfu.
 The voyage upriver continues, and travellers can watch scenery pass by from the boat deck.
 Reach Kom Ombo temple, about 45 kilometres north of Aswan, in the afternoon.
 The temple is an insight into the Greco-Roman influence of the area and is dedicated to two gods: Horus, god of protection; and Sobek, the god of crocodiles.
 There is also a crocodile museum attached to the temple.
 Return to the boat around 6pm to continue the cruise to Aswan, arriving about 9.30pm.

 A free day to explore Aswan.
 Meander along the waterfront promenade, known locally as the ‘corniche’, and stop for a mid-walk mint tea.
 Time your stroll for dusk when the area comes alive with families socialising and relaxing.

 Day 8: Aswan – Abu Simbel – Aswan (B)

 Disembark from the cruise in the morning and then board a coach for the drive to Abu Simbel.
 Here, travellers may recognise the four colossus statues of Ramses guarding the Great Temple.
-This afternoon, board a traditional felucca for a sailboat trip around the neighbouring islands, stopping off at the botanical gardens on Kitchener’s Island.
+This afternoon, board a traditional felucca for a sailboat trip around the neighbouring islands, passing by the stunning botanical gardens of Kitchener’s Island.
 The rest of the day is leisure.
 One option is to seek out St. Simeon, an abandoned 7th century fortress monastery located in the desert on the Nile’s west bank.
 The tour leader is on hand to help arrange activities.

 Day 9: Aswan –– Cairo (B)